-Our Career Services professionals guide DeVry University and Keller Graduate School of Management students and alumni along their path to gaining confidence in their job search.

-Through individual advising, our career advisors coach students and alumni on how to be prepared and take action on their career goals.
+Our Career Services professionals guide students and alumni Through their career development journey by helping to identify potential job search obstacles and creating strategies to help advance towards employment goals.
+Through individual career advising, our career advisors coach students and alumni on how to be prepared and take action on their career goals.
 Appointments can be scheduled year-round on a wide range of subjects that include: